n0nuser/AD-HOC-SSH/README.md

 The installation of everything is a bit tedious so I just automatized it.

-## INSTALLATION
+## INSTALLATION 📃

 I made the project thinking on Raspbian because it's easier to set up (Raspi-Config) and because you can get every tool you need by just adding repositories (like the Katoolin to get Kali tools).
-Tested on Raspbian Buster (February 2020).
+Tested on Raspbian Buster (v.
+February 2020).

 In case of going for Raspbian, install the buster lite option with console login as it need much less space and runs faster.